Meta description is to CTR what Robin is to Batman.

 If you are on WordPress, Yoast plugin allows you to enter meta description right within the content editor.

-G. How to check the meta description of top-ranking pages?
+G. How to check meta description of a website?

 You can use OnPage Champ to quickly see the SERP results of the top 10 Google results.